-While standard Sunlu Dry Box is a great budget option for drying a single spool of filament, enthusiasts using multiple materials will want to invest in the S4 when it’s released.
+While the standard Sunlu Dry Box is a great budget option for drying a single filament spool, enthusiasts using multiple materials will want to invest in the S4 when it’s released.

 It also has a humidity sensor and auto drying mode, with a sleek, modern design looks great in any workshop.

 At $129 RRP, the S4 costs far more than the $50 basic Sunlu box, but offers far greater versatility and drying power for an advanced user’s diverse material needs.